- Learn about Node.js and why it is useful for you

 Which type of IBM Z processors does the Node.js application run on?

-Node.js applications are run on general purpose CPs and some operations make use of the Integrated Cryptographic Services Facility (ICSF).ï»¿ See Hardware and software requirements.
+Node.js applications are run on general purpose CPs and some operations make use of the Integrated Cryptographic Services Facility (ICSF).ï»¿ See Installing and configuring IBM SDK for Node.js – z/OS.

 In what ways can Node.js ensure CICS and its COBOL applications stay relevant?